 Elevator capacity will be limited based on the size of the elevator, so please use the stairs whenever possible.
 Signs with instructions will be placed in each elevator identifying the number of riders and where to stand.
-If you are using the elevator, wear your mask or face covering and avoid touching the elevator buttons with your exposed hand/fingers, if possible.
+If you are using the elevator, you will not have to wear your mask or face covering.
+You should avoid touching the elevator buttons with your exposed hand/fingers, if possible.
 Wash your hands or use hand sanitizer with at least 60% alcohol upon departing the elevator.